-In this competitive market, buyers are trying everything to bring their A-game in hopes that sellers will accept their offer.
+When the market is competitive, buyers will try everything to bring their A-game in hopes that sellers will accept their offer.
 In the past, writing their feelings about a home in a personal buyer’s love letter was a tactic used throughout the country.

-But those letters have made headlines recently with REALTOR® associations across the country discouraging their use in the real estate industry.
-In July, Oregon became the first state to make buyer love letters illegal.
-And the National Association of REALTORS® legal team warns that letters sharing personal details can raise red flags.
-Often those letters reference protected classes under the Fair Housing Act or state and local fair housing laws, including race, color, religion, sex, disability, familial status, or national origin.
+But those letters have made headlines, with REALTOR® associations across the country discouraging their use in the real estate industry.
+In July 2021, Oregon became the first state to make buyer love letters illegal, though the ban was later struck down by a federal court in March 2022.
+The National Association of REALTORS® warns that letters sharing personal details can raise red flags.
+Often those letters reference protected classes under the Fair Housing Act or state and local fair housing laws, including race, color, religion, sex, disability, familial status or national origin.

 Even if it is unintentional, buyer love letters introduced into the transaction put the seller at risk of violating fair housing laws should they decide to accept or reject an offer based on information related to these protected classes.

-Houses are on the market for just a few days, so buyers do whatever they can to get a leg up on the competition.
-Charlie Lee, NAR’s senior counsel and director of legal affairs, said during a “Window to the Law” video, “Some buyers even go as far as sending sophisticated packages that include photographs and videos.”
+When competition is stiff, buyers do whatever they can to get a leg up.
+Charlie Lee, NAR’s senior counsel and director of legal affairs, says in a “Window to the Law” video.
+“Some buyers even go as far as sending sophisticated packages that include photographs and videos.”